Inflect logo

 FactorRating / DataNotes

-Sales Tax13% VAT – as of September 2025Standard rate applies, with reduced rates of 9% or 6% for some items.
+Sales Tax13% VAT – as of September 2025Standard rate, with reduced rates of 9% and 6% for certain goods.

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no public direct cloud on-ramps within Chengdu's data centers as of September 2025.
-Businesses require private network extensions or IP transit to connect to cloud provider networks in major hubs like Chongqing or Xi'an for dedicated access.
+Direct Cloud On-Ramps: There are no direct public cloud on-ramps within Chengdu as of September 2025.
+Businesses connect to cloud providers by establishing private network links to major interconnection hubs such as Shanghai, Beijing, or Hong Kong.

 Power Analysis

-Average Cost Of Power The average industrial power cost is approximately US$0.08/kWh as of Q2 2025.
-This competitive pricing makes Chengdu an attractive location for managing the operational expenses of power-intensive computing.
-The grid mix is primarily fossil fuel-based (~65%), with a substantial renewable component (~30%) from hydroelectric sources.
+Average Cost Of Power: Industrial electricity is priced at approximately US$0.08/kWh, as of Q2 2025.
+This competitive rate makes Chengdu an attractive location for managing the operational expenses of large-scale and high-density deployments.

 Market Access, Business & Tax Climate

-Proximity To Key Business Districts Data centers in Chengdu are strategically located to serve the Chengdu Hi-tech Industrial Development Zone (CDHT), which hosts a large concentration of Fortune 500 companies and technology firms.
-This proximity reduces latency for local financial services, manufacturing, and software development industries.
+Proximity To Key Business Districts: Data centers in Chengdu are strategically located to serve the Chengdu High-tech Industrial Development Zone.
+This proximity offers low-latency connectivity to companies in the finance, manufacturing, software, and biomedical sectors.

 Natural Disaster Risk